 Food labelling laws state that food companies must always declare the presence of 14 major allergens when they appear in pre-packed food, and these must be highlighted in the ingredients list (for example, in bold type).
-A key message is that people with food allergies must read the ingredient list every time they buy a product, even if they have bought it before.
+People with food allergies must read the ingredient list every time they buy a product, even if they have bought it before.
 Recipes sometimes change.

-Warning labels stating that a product “may contain” a particular allergen, such as nuts, are infuriating because they limit choice and make shopping complicated, but often these warnings are there for a reason because of the risks of cross-contamination during the production chain.
-Our advice to people is clear: Don’t ignore these warnings.
-You may eat a product numerous times without having a reaction but the next time you may not be so lucky.
+Warning labels stating that a product “may contain” a particular allergen, such as nuts, are infuriating because they limit choice and make shopping complicated.
+But often these warnings are there for a reason because of the risks of cross-contamination during the production chain.
+Don’t ignore these warnings.
+You may eat a product numerous times without having a reaction, but the next time you may not be so lucky.
 Cross-contamination can be intermittent.